solana-labs/ecosystem/projects/francium.md

 status: Building
 ---

 Francium is a DeFi protocol built on Solana.
-A rust based project.